Table of Contents

 Arterial thrombosis is an emergency, since tissue cannot survive long without blood supply before there is irreversible damage.
 When this occurs in an arm or leg, often a surgeon is consulted on an emergency basis.
 Arteriography may be considered, a test in which contrast material is injected into the artery in question to look for blockage on imaging studies.
 Sometimes, if there is a large artery that is occluded, this test is done in the operating room with the presumption that a surgical procedure will be needed to open the vessel and restore blood flow.

-For a heart attack (acute myocardial infarction, MI), the EKG may establish the diagnosis, although blood tests may be used to look for enzymes (troponin, myoglobin, CPK) that leak into the bloodstream from irritated heart muscle.
+Heart attack: the EKG may establish the diagnosis, although blood tests may be used to look for enzymes (troponin) that leak into the bloodstream from irritated heart muscle.
 In an acute heart attack, the diagnostic and therapeutic procedure of choice is a heart catheterization.
+A catheter is threaded into the coronary artery to the level of the blockage, the clot and plaque is squashed in the artery wall (angioplasty) and a stent is placed to keep the artery open.